Brita Elite vs Brita Standard

 - Is the Brita Standard pitcher certified to remove lead?

-- No. The Brita Standard filter carries no NSF/ANSI 53 lead certification, so we award it no lead-reduction credit.
-Only the Brita Elite filter carries that certification.
-We score certifications, not unverified performance.
+- No. The Standard filter carries no NSF/ANSI 53 lead certification, so we award it no lead-reduction credit.
+If lead is your concern, the Elite filter is the one that holds that certification.
+We score what is certified, not what is merely claimed.